-2.5 If a Course Is Terminated/Discontinued
+2.6 If a Course Is Terminated/Discontinued

 If a course is discontinued, students must be offered at least three summative assessment sessions for each summative assessment component over a maximum of two years after the decision to discontinue the course.
-The same applies to compulsory components.
 For internships, placements, independent projects (degree projects) and project work, the number of summative assessment sessions is limited to one after the decision to discontinue.
-The time of the planned summative assessment sessions must be stated in the discontinuation decision.